 Any electronic device found on District property is subject to search and confiscation.
 Pornographic or indecent material will be reported for possible criminal prosecution in accordance with the UCA 76-10-1235 and/or other applicable District, state and federal regulations.
 For each observed violation of this policy, it shall be the duty of the school teacher or administrator observing the violation to immediately confiscate the interfering device.
 Employee or patron violations will be immediately reported to the appropriate school or District administrator.
 Furthermore, the school or District may take additional disciplinary action as described in other District policies.
-The confiscated device shall be forwarded to the administrative office together with the name of the person from whom the device was confiscated and arrange for the parent or guardian to pick up that device at the school office.
+The confiscated device shall be forwarded to the administrative office together with the name of the person from whom the device was confiscated.
+The school office should make arrangements to notify the parent/guardian of the student from whom the device was confiscated and arrange for the parent or guardian to pick up that device at the school office.